 Intent data helps teams prioritize outreach and time campaigns when accounts are actively evaluating solutions.

 Web personalization platforms identify visitors and customize website experiences based on account attributes.
-They use reverse IP lookup and first-party data to recognize target accounts, then serve personalized content, CTAs, and offers.
+They use visitor identification and first-party data to recognize target accounts, then serve personalized content, CTAs, and offers.
 Conversion rates improve when visitors see relevant messaging.

 Integration with CRM and marketing automation connects website activity to broader ABM programs.